nangtani/blender-addon-tester/README.md

 To use TravisCI you need to link your github account.

 The script takes an argument that is the version of blender you wish to test.
-The script, `get_blender_name.py`, is used to webscrape the blender downloads site and fetch the current revision specified, either the current release or the working nightly builds.
+The script, `get_blender.py`, is used to webscrape the blender downloads site and fetch the current revision specified, either the current release or the working nightly builds.

-When downloading we use a cache for the tar.bz2 file we get.
+When downloading we use a cache for the tar file we get.
 This allows us to do faster incremental testing.
 Keep an eye on your cache sizes over on TravisCI that they don't blow up.

 Here is an example of a successful run: